hackbots-3414/2025_Reefscape/design/automations/ScoreCoralL4.md

 * Back away
 ## Subsystems:
 * Drivetrain
-* Intake
+* Coral Intake
-* Output
+* Rollers
 * Camera
 * Elevator

 ## Assumptions:

-* The angle at which the coral is ejected can't be rotated
 * The height at which the coral is ejected can be adjusted
+* Ejection angle of the coral is fixed
+* Elevator subsystem should implement turtle mode when elevator is raised

 ## Operations